-Headteacher, Angela Holdsworth said “Our role as a National Teaching School, as well as a National Support School leaves us well placed to share developments with existing partner schools through the East Lancashire Inclusion Partnership.
-We have been developing this Alliance for the past three years and collaborate with or support approximately fifty likeminded schools in Rossendale or wider Lancashire.
-Our overarching aim is to continually improve the quality of teaching, learning, standards and special educational needs support for students locally.
-We wholeheartedly place our pupils at the centre of all that we hope to achieve and recognise that working together on new and existing initiatives will bring about valuable developments locally.
+Executive Principal, Angela Holdsworth said ‘Our Teaching School status ensures we share and develop best practice with existing partner schools through the East Lancashire Inclusion Partnership.
+We have been developing this Alliance for the past five years and collaborate with, or support, over fifty schools across wider Lancashire.
+Our overarching aim is to continually improve the quality of teaching, learning and standards for all including those with Special Educational Needs and Disabilities (SEND).
+We place pupils at the centre of all that we do and recognise that working together on new and existing initiatives will bring about sustainable improvement.’